Close Banner

 Overview of Walt Disney World Resort

 If you're planning your first visit, it's hard to wrap your head around just how big the resort is.
-Walt Disney World Resort covers more than 25,000 acres — it's like its own city!
-It's exciting because there's so much to do, but it also means there's some more planning involved.
+Walt Disney World Resort covers more than 27,000 acres — it's like its own city!
+It's exciting because there's so much to do, but it also means there's more planning involved.
 You'll need to account for more transit time, especially for those used to the walkability of the smaller Disneyland Resort in California (Be sure to check out our hopful Disneyland Fan's Guide to Disney World and our first-timer's guide to Disneyland).

 Preparing for Your Trip

 As you consider your Disney World vacation, the first factor is when you want to visit.
 This can mostly, of course, depend on your family's schedule (and if you will take the kids out of school).
 To help you choose a timeframe, check out our best times to visit post, as well as our crowd calendar.
+Generally speaking, if you're taking a vacation, other families are, too.
+As such, expect the highest crowds (and the most expensive tickets) during spring break, over the summer and during the holiday season.

 Ticket Options